Peach State Classic

 6. Theory

 I will, and am often eager to, vote on debate theory arguments.
 But proceed with caution.
 Debaters in PF rarely, if ever, know how to debate theory well enough to justify voting on it.
-But I have seen one or two rounds recently that give me some hope for the future.
+But I have seen an increasing number of rounds recently that give me some hope for the future.

 My leanings on specific types of theory arguments:

-Multiple conditional advocacies – Improbable fiated advocacies are bad enough, but when teams read multiple such advocacies and then decide “we’re not going for that one” when the opposing team puts offense on it is the zenith of in-round abuse.
-Teams debating in front of me should continue to go for their unanswered offensive turns against these “kicked” arguments – I will weigh them in the round, and am somewhat inclined to view such practices as a voter if substantial abuse is demonstrated by the offended team.
-If you start out with a 3-prong fiated advocacy, then you darn well better end with it.
+Multiple conditional advocacies – When teams read multiple advocacies and then decide “we’re not going for that one” when the opposing team puts offense on it is the zenith of in-round abuse.
+Teams debating in front of me should continue to go for their unanswered offensive turns against these “kicked” arguments – I will weigh them in the round (assuming that you also extend the other team's link and impact stories), and am somewhat inclined to view such practices as a voter if substantial abuse is demonstrated by the offended team.
+If you start out with a 3-prong fiated advocacy, then you darn well better end with it, or kick out of it properly.
 Severance is bad.
 If teams are going to choose to kick out of part of their advocacy mid-round, they need to effectively answer any offense on the "to-be-kicked" parts first.

-Paraphrasing - I tend to come down strongly on the side of having cut cards available.
-This doesn't mean I will automatically vote for paraphrasing theory, as I think there is room for a conceivably viable counter-interp of having the cards attached to blocks/cases or something similar.
+Paraphrasing - Don't paraphrase.
+I come down strongly on the side of having cut cards available.
+This doesn't mean I will automatically vote for paraphrasing theory, as I think there is minimal room for a conceivably viable counter-interp of having the cards attached to blocks/cases or something similar.
 But blatant, unethical, and lazy paraphrasing has, at times, really threatened the integrity of this activity, and it needs to stop.
-This is the way to do that.
+This theory arg is the way to do that.
+If your opponents paraphrase and you don't, and if you read a complete paraphrasing arg and extend it in all of the necessary speeches, it is going to take a whole lot of amazing tap dancing on the part of the guilty party for me not to vote for it.

 If you want me to evaluate an argument or card, it needs to be in a speech.
 Just mentioning it in CF is not sufficient.
 You can refer to what was said in CF in the next speech, and that will be far more efficient, but it doesn’t exist in my mind until I hear it in a speech.
 Honestly, I'm probably writing comments during CF anyway, and am only halfway listening.
 That being said, I am NOT here for just not doing cross (usually GCF) and instead taking prep.
 Until the powers that be get rid of it, we are still doing GCF.
 Instead of just not wanting to do it, get better at it.
 Make it something that I should listen to.